Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 Responding to the threat

-If we decide the threat is valid and wish to respond, our options are much broader than fight, freeze or flee.
-Options include obtaining more information, asking for help, attempting to peacefully resolve the threat and building more trust in ourselves to manage the threat.
+If we decide that the threat is valid and wish to respond, our options are much broader than fight, freeze or flee.
+Options include obtaining more information, asking for help, attempting to peacefully resolve the threat and finding security through building trust in ourselves to manage the threat.
 We consider all our options and weigh up the advantages and disadvantages of them.

 Building trust in ourselves

-With respect to trust in relationships, one of the best measures that we have to protect ourselves is the ability to set and maintain boundaries.
+One of the best ways of looking after ourselves, particularly in relationships, is through setting and maintaining boundaries.
 The more we can trust ourselves to set appropriate boundaries, the more we can trust others.

-With respect to trust in our own capabilities, one way to build more trust is by “doing”.
-If you are afraid of something, do it anyway and build trust in your ability through doing.
+If our fear is in regard to a lack of trust in our own capabilities, one way to build this is through “doing”.
+If you are afraid of doing something, do it anyway and build confidence through experience.

 “Just because you feel feel fear doesn’t mean you can’t do it.
 Do it afraid”Joyce Meyer